Career Services Information for Employers

 Annual Career Day

-The Knowlton School's next annual Career Day will take place on Thursday, March 2, 2017.
+The Knowlton School's next annual Career Day will take place on Thursday, March 1, 2018.
 The format of this event is expo style.
 There is no fee for this event.
-Employers are provided with a table and display space, and students are free to visit tables throughout the duration of the event.
+Employers are provided with a table, and students are free to visit tables throughout the duration of the event.
 Employers may also opt to conduct interviews on site.
-The capacity for this event is 38 firms.

 Share a Job or Internship Opportunity